ArnoldDeRuiter/NUSGrabberGUI/README.md

 Info:

 What it does is just parsing the table from WiiUBrew's Wiki with the relevant data.
-Data as the TitleID is retrieved and the "00050000-" of the ID gets replaced with "0005000E".
+Data such as the TitleID is retrieved and the "00050000-" of the ID gets replaced with "0005000E".

 I fill the data in the Comboboxes (aka Dropdownmenu's) and the user can click on the [Download] button.
 After which this application launches the NUSGrabber console with the parameters, based on the user's selection in the Comboboxes.